allenheltondev/content-agent/README.md

 ### AI Agents & Nova Models

-**Focus:** Specialized AI agents, Nova model assignments, and Bedrock AgentCore memory system **Use Case:** Understanding the AI architecture, agent specialization, and memory persistence patterns **Related Sections:**
+**Focus:** Specialized AI agents, Nova model assignments, and Bedrock AgentCore memory system
-- See [High-Level System Architecture](#high-level-system-architecture) for overall system context
-- See [Event-Driven Workflow](#event-driven-workflow) for how agents are orchestrated
-- See [Data Storage Architecture](#data-storage-architecture) for where agent results are stored
-- See [API Layer & Authentication](#api-layer--authentication) for how reviews are triggered

 ```mermaid
 graph TB